-We showcase the performance of our approach to design policies for the U.S. homeless youth.
-We build interpretable policies that maximize efficiency while ensuring fairness across NST scores (see Introduction) and across races, in turn.
+We showcase the performance of our approach to design allocation policies for the U.S. homeless youth.
+We build interpretable policies that aim to maximize efficiency while ensuring fairness across vulnerability (NST) scores and across races, in turn.
 We use real-world data (10,922 homeless youth and 3474 housing resources) from the HMIS database obtained from Ian De Jong as part of a working group called "Youth Homelessness Data, Policy, Research."
 The dataset includes 54 features for the youth and each house is of one of two types (rapid rehousing (RRH) or permanent supportive housing (PSH)), see [5].
 A youth is considered to have a successful outcome if they are housed one year later.
-We use 80%(20%) of data for training (testing).
+We use 80% of data for training and show results on a 20% testing set.
 We use the training set to learn (using CART) the success probabilities that are fed in our models and to identify the five most significant features.
-We compare our proposed approach to several baselines: (i) the status-quo policy TAY; (ii) random allocation (Random); (iii) the (interpretable) machine learning approaches without fairness from [5] (Linear and Logistic Regression and CART); (iv) the linear scoring policies with relaxed fairness constraints originally proposed in [2] (Linear RF).
+We compare our proposed approach to several baselines: (i) the status-quo policy TAY; (ii) random allocation (Random): (iii) the (interpretable) machine learning approaches without fairness from [5] (Linear and Logistic Regression and CART); (iv) the linear scoring policies with relaxed fairness constraints originally proposed in [2] (Linear RF).
 To these baselines, we add: (i) Decision-tree-based policies with relaxed fairness constraints (Decision-Tree RF); (ii) Decision-tree-based policies with linear leafing (depth 1 and 2) with relaxed fairness constraints (Decision-Tree LL RF); (iii) Linear scoring policies with (exact) fairness constraints computed using MILP (3) (Linear EF).